 I began loving history when I learned my family members were involved in historical events.
 People were asking if our family was related to the Huddleston House; so, in 1974, with Pauline Montgomery’s help, I began a genealogical search and found out my husband, Howard, descends from a brother, Jesse, of John who built the Huddleston House.
 That search launched my serious study of our families.
 A few years ago I was asked to volunteer in the History Room at the Cambridge City Library, and I really enjoy all aspects of our work there.
 A couple of years ago we formed the group, Restoration In Peace, to restore Capitol Hill Cemetery.
 I began writing stories about the people buried there in July, 2015, and still have a ways to go.
 I have enjoyed the research and writing.

-I am a mother, grandmother and wife to Joe, for the past 32 years.
+I am a mother, grandmother, and have been wife to Joe for the past 34 years.
 Every week, I have the honor of submitting a column to the Nettle Creek Gazette called “Another Good Day,” in which I try to convey that every day is a blessing from the Lord in one way or another.
 I also try to include a recipe I have tried that week from our Hagerstown home kitchen.

 Lindsay Sankey is a blogger, photographer and stockman’s wife.
 Her blog, Jean’s Boots Are Made For Talking (www.jeansboots.blogspot.com), chronicles life in production agriculture by connecting with readers through humorous, relatable storytelling.
-Lindsay and her Kansas-ranch-raised husband raise purebred Angus and Shorthorn cattle – and also, a daughter.
-Lindsay is the Communications Manager at Harvest Land Co-op, a Purdue alumni, Hagerstown graduate and survivor of the Greens Fork rural bus route.
+Lindsay and her Kansas-ranch-raised husband raise purebred Angus and Shorthorn cattle – and also, a daughter and son.
+Lindsay is the Communications Manager at Harvest Land Co-op, a Purdue alumni, Hagerstown High School graduate and survivor of the Greens Fork rural bus route.
 She was raised on her parents’ purebred Shorthorn cow/calf operation south of Greens Fork, where her passion for production agriculture was ignited.